 Probably the easiest way to look at this is to consider some examples.

-You would need just 4 clients to get your training fee back assuming you booked the basic package or 5 clients for the standard package.
+You would need just 3 clients to get your training fee back.

 You may also consider running groups.
 There are lots of advantages to groups as particpants learn a lot from each other as well as you plus they get to share the cost of your time so it makes it more accessible for those on a limited budget.